EFTEC/ValidationOne/README.md

 * 2019-11-27 1.20
   * Fixed the name countErrorOrWaring->countErrorOrWarning
 * 2019-11-27 1.19
-  * Added new field MessageList.errorOrWarning
+  * Added new field MessageContainer.errorOrWarning
-  * Added new method MessageItem.countErrorOrWaring()
+  * Added new method MessageLocker.countErrorOrWaring()
 * 2019-10.01 1.18 Added compatibility for  phpunit/phpunit 5.7 and 6.5
 * 2019-10-01 1.17 Fixed a bug.
 If the input is zero, then it is considered as null.
 * 2019-08-10 1.16 Solved a problem with the datestring/datetimestring.